nation3/law/Constitution.linked.md

 ### Citizenship Rights
 a) Every Citizen shall have governance power over the DAO, as determined by this Constitution and the Designated Smart Contracts.
-b) Every Citizen shall have the right to access all services provided by Nation3.
+#) Every Citizen shall have the right to access all services provided by Nation3.
-c) Every Citizen shall be entitled to a fair hearing within a reasonable time before a Nested Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
+#) Every Citizen shall be entitled to a fair hearing within a reasonable time before a Nested Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
 The hearing shall be conducted in private unless a judge decides otherwise pursuant to law in the interest of morals, public order, the security of Nation3 or the interests of the parties and witnesses.

 ### Citizenship Duties
-Every Citizen shall uphold this Constitution and participate in DAO Governance in order to ensure that the DAO keeps its spirit loyal to the Nation3 Manifesto.
+a) Every Citizen shall uphold this Constitution and participate in DAO Governance in order to ensure that the DAO keeps its spirit loyal to the Nation3 Manifesto.

-Every Citizen shall, when entering agreements within the Nation3 Jurisdiction, act within the limits of the law in effect.
+#) Every Citizen shall, when entering agreements within the Nation3 Jurisdiction, act within the limits of the law in effect.

-If any Citizen becomes aware that there is a Material Adverse Exception Event, such Citizen shall deliver to the other Citizens a notice describing in reasonable detail the events, facts, circumstances and reasons forming the basis of such belief.
+#) If any Citizen becomes aware that there is a Material Adverse Exception Event, such Citizen shall deliver to the other Citizens a notice describing in reasonable detail the events, facts, circumstances and reasons forming the basis of such belief.

-No Citizen shall, without the prior written unanimous consent of the other Citizens, directly or indirectly take or attempt to take any of the following actions:
+#) No Citizen shall, without the prior written unanimous consent of the other Citizens, directly or indirectly take or attempt to take any of the following actions:
-a) Commence or continue any Legal Proceeding in a jurisdiction different than Nation3 Jurisdiction, assert any Claim or enforce any judgment or other Order, in each case, that (1) is against or involves any other Citizen(s), (2) relates to this Constitution or the matters contemplated by this Constitution, the Designated Smart Contracts or the DAO, including, for the avoidance of doubt, any Legal Proceeding or Order _in rem_ pertaining to the DAO or any Legal Proceeding or Claim challenging the enforceability of any provision of this Constitution.
+    i) Commence or continue any Legal Proceeding in a jurisdiction different than Nation3 Jurisdiction, assert any Claim or enforce any judgment or other Order, in each case, that (1) is against or involves any other Citizen(s), (2) relates to this Constitution or the matters contemplated by this Constitution, the Designated Smart Contracts or the DAO, including, for the avoidance of doubt, any Legal Proceeding or Order _in rem_ pertaining to the DAO or any Legal Proceeding or Claim challenging the enforceability of any provision of this Constitution.
-b) Enter into any Contract that may obligate any Citizen or the DAO to: (1) create, perfect or enforce any Lien on, (2) pledge, hypothecate, grant an option or derivative security, swap or other instrument with respect to or (3) convey, sell, transfer or dispose of such DAO property or any right or interest of the DAO or any Citizen to or in such DAO property.
+    #) Enter into any Contract that may obligate any Citizen or the DAO to: (1) create, perfect or enforce any Lien on, (2) pledge, hypothecate, grant an option or derivative security, swap or other instrument with respect to or (3) convey, sell, transfer or dispose of such DAO property or any right or interest of the DAO or any Citizen to or in such DAO property.
-(c) Cause, assist, encourage or facilitate, a Material Adverse Exception Event.
+    #) Cause, assist, encourage or facilitate, a Material Adverse Exception Event.

 ### Acquiring Citizenship
-A Citizen is deemed so if holding a Passport in their Ethereum address and having cryptographically signed their agreement to this Constitution.
+a) A Citizen is deemed so if holding a Passport in their Ethereum address and having cryptographically signed their agreement to this Constitution.

-The DAO might amend the processes to issue and distribute Passports by modifying the relevant Designated Smart Contracts.
+#) The DAO might amend the processes to issue and distribute Passports by modifying the relevant Designated Smart Contracts.

 ### Losing Citizenship
 A Citizen might lose their status under the following conditions:
 a) Failing to keep their passport balance above Minimum Passport Balance.
-b) If, after a fair trial in the Nation3 Jurisdiction, the citizen is ruled guilty of severely breaching this Constitution, not fulfilling the Citizenship Duties, or otherwise conducting harmful behavior against Nation3.
+#) If, after a fair trial in the Nation3 Jurisdiction, the citizen is ruled guilty of severely breaching this Constitution, not fulfilling the Citizenship Duties, or otherwise conducting harmful behavior against Nation3.
-c) If, after a fair trial in the Nation3 Jurisdiction, the citizen is ruled guilty of physically or verbally threatening, harassing, physically assaulting or performing a digital attack against another Citizen.
+#) If, after a fair trial in the Nation3 Jurisdiction, the citizen is ruled guilty of physically or verbally threatening, harassing, physically assaulting or performing a digital attack against another Citizen.

 ### Prohibition of Military Service
 Compulsory military service may never be introduced into law.